At a Glance

 This morning we return to Lilongwe Airport for our two-hour charter flight north to Malawi's most scenic national park - Nyika.
 This plateau national park is unlike anything else in Malawi, coated in dense grassland and forest, with a cool climate and unusual wildlife.
 Our lodge here is truly special, offering excellent views over a nearby dam, and is in the heart of the best game-viewing in the park.
 Big game is not prolific here, but our afternoon drive is likely to reveal roan, common reedbuck and much more.
 Nyika is at its best though, after dark.
 After dinner, we will head out into the park to search for leopard and spotted hyena - Nyika is the best destination in Malawi for both of these species.

-Days Three to Four
+Days Three to Five

 Nyika NP